Ember-ORG/Magentarator/README.md

-# Megntarator
+# Magentarator
-A web-client for the Magenta library.
+A web-client for the Magenta library that uses user input in the form of artists to generate music.